 Create a library in your Databricks workspace using the Maven coordinate

 This connector is updated regularly, and a more recent version may be available: we recommend that you pull the latest connector from the Maven repository

-Attach the created library to your cluster.
+Install the created library into your cluster.